 Thirty-some years later, the green tomato chow chow tastes the same and my eyes still water, though as I think back to my childhood I’m not sure if it’s the pungent ingredients or the memories that cause the tears.

 In a food processor, chop tomatoes, onions, and peppers in batches, using the pulse mechanism.
-Stir together in a large bowl.
+Stir together in a large stock pot.
 Sprinkle with the salt and refrigerate overnight.

 Drain off liquid and stir in vinegar, mustard and sugar.
 Bring to a slow boil; continue boiling until tender (about 15 minutes).